Xi'an Satellite Control Center

-The Xi'an Satellite Monitor and Control Center (XSCC; 西安卫星测控中心 (Xī'ān wèixīng cèkòng zhōngxīn)), also known as Base 26, is the primary satellite telemetry, tracking, and control facility of the People's Republic of China.
-Located in the Beilin District of Xi'an, Shaanxi Province, XSCC is subordinate to the Satellite Launch, Tracking, and Control Department of the People's Liberation Army Strategic Support Force (PLASSF).
+The Xi'an Satellite Tracking, Telemetry, and Control Center (XSCC; 西安卫星测控中心 (Xī'ān wèixīng cèkòng zhōngxīn)), also known as Base 26, is the primary satellite telemetry, tracking, and control facility of the People's Republic of China.
+Located in the Beilin District of Xi'an, Shaanxi Province, XSCC is subordinate to the Satellite Launch, Tracking, and Control Department of the People's Liberation Army Aerospace Force.

 History

 The history of the Xi'an Satellite Monitor and Control Center began in 1967 with the founding of the Satellite Ground Tracking Department (卫星地面测量部 (Wèixīng Dìmiàn Cèliáng Bù)) in Qiaonan sub-district, Shaanxi on Jiuquan Satellite Launch Center (JSLC, Base 20).
 On 24 April 1970, when the People's Republic of China (PRC) launched its first artificial satellite, Dong Fang Hong 1, into orbit from JSLC, The Satellite Ground Tracking Department provided the "three grasps" (satellite tracking, telemetry, and control, TT&C) using the newly developed 7010 and Type 110 radars.
 Upgraded to a center in September 1975, as the PRC increased its testing of satellites, ICBMs, and SLBMs in the early 1980s and the TT&C network grew.
 The organization evolved into its current form in 1987, moving to Xi'an from Weinan.

 By the 1980s, China's TT&C network ([航天测控网 (hángtiān cèkòng wǎng)) consisted of two command and control (C2) centers: the Xi'an Satellite Control (XSCC) and Beijing Aerospace Flight Control Center (BACC), supported by six ground stations: Changchun, Lingshui, Kashgar, Nanning, Weinan, Xiamen, and a series of Yuan Wang-class tracking ships.

 The facility was established in Weinan as the "Satellite Survey Department" in 1967, and relocated to Xi'an in 1987.
 Today, the XSCC comprises a mission control station in Xi'an and a set of tracking arrays located outside the city on a mountain plateau.
 The tracking station is equipped with antenna farms, masts, and communications dishes, while the mission control station is equipped with television screens, consoles, plotters, and high-speed computers that allow technicians to trace the orbital paths of all Chinese satellites in orbit.